CIROH-UA/training-NGIAB-101/episodes/advanced-topics.md

 - Install and use NGIAB on an HPC
 - Use port forwarding to view NGIAB results
 - Explain the NGIAB community contribution process
+- Learn about other ways to run NGIAB

 ::::::::::::::::::::::::::::::::::::::::::::::::